Check out these holiday lights displays in Lincoln

 6135 S. 96th St. — A variety of lights and many inflatables, synchronized to music.
 A neighborhood favorite.

 6157 Blackstone Road — A variety of displays in the front lawn, including Santa's sleigh, a nativity scene, a giant snowman and lighted toy soldiers.
 Lights are everywhere, framing the house, front porch, bushes and trees.
-Lighted candy canes line each side of the driveway.
+Lighted candy canes line the driveway.

 6800 Marcus Road — 30,000-plus multi-colored lights illuminate a variety of displays on the Clark Griswold-lookalike house and front yard.
-A giant 20-foot Santa greets you in front of the house as tall as the roof.
+A giant 20-foot Santa greets you in front of the house.
 Inflatables, Cousin Eddie and his RV and the deer herd grazing.
 The street is lined with lanterns, Paw Patrol and nutcrackers.
-In front of the house are well-known characters and lighted, decorated trees.

 7210 Grand Oaks Drive —Thousands of glowing white lights, red globes and wreaths make this home shine.
 The tree trunks are wrapped to perfection, and the home lights the whole street.